ikr/ikr.su/resume_content.md

 I worked as a **PhD Associate** at the [University of Twente](http://trese.cs.utwente.nl/) in Enschede, The **Netherlands**.
-My subject was: “Aspectual Refactoring of Software Architectures” — research in the field of aspect-oriented software development: separation of concerns, architectural aspects, architectural styles, software architecture design process, formalized evaluation and refactoring.
+My subject was: “Aspectual Refactoring of Software Architectures” — research in the field of **aspect-oriented** software development: **separation of concerns**, architectural aspects, architectural styles, software architecture design process, formalized evaluation and refactoring.

 Unfortunately, PhD research work didn't quite meet my expectations.
 It was too much of writing papers, and too little (almost none) of writing code.
 While, of course, the educational value was great, and I definitely learned a lot.
-Thus, in spite of rather promising initial results, I have quitted the PhD in favor of a programming job in Switzerland.
+Thus, in spite of rather promising initial results, I have **quit** the PhD in favor of a programming job in Switzerland.

 Reference: [Prof. Dr. Ir.
 Mehmet Akşit](http://www.utwente.nl/ewi/trese/people/Aksit/)